DevOps-Cert/ToastNoMore/Sitecore/SolrFeatures.md

 * **Filter query**: Filter query runs a query against the entire index and caches the results
 * **Highlighting**: Multi-term highlighting showing selected search terms that will be displayed in colored boxes
 * **Faceting**: Faceting is the arrangement of search results into categories (which are based on indexed terms).
-* **Clustering**: (see: [http://search.carrot2.org](http://search.carrot2.org/stable/search?query=solr&results=100&source=web&algorithm=lingo&view=foamtree&skin=fancy-compact))Clustering groups search results by similarities discovered when a search is executed, rather than when content is indexed.
+* **Clustering**: (see: [http://search.carrot2.org](http://search.carrot2.org/stable/search?query=solr&results=100&source=web&algorithm=lingo&view=foamtree&skin=fancy-compact)) Clustering groups search results by similarities discovered when a search is executed, rather than when content is indexed.
 * **Reponse writer**: Generates a formatted response to the search (https://cwiki.apache.org/confluence/display/solr/Response+Writers)
 * **Relevance**: Relevance is the degree to which a query response satisfies a user who is searching for information.
 * **Spell checking**: The [SpellCheck component](https://cwiki.apache.org/confluence/display/solr/Spell+Checking) is designed to provide inline query suggestions based on other, similar, terms.
 The basis for these suggestions can be terms in a field in Solr, externally created text files, or fields in other Lucene indexes